In this article you will find all the information about getting paid for your work as a translator with us.

 In some instances, Payoneer may need to review your account before your registration is complete.
 If you see the screen below, it means Payoneer is reviewing your account.
 You will need to wait for a confirmation email from Payoneer before you are able to request a payout.

 After you receive your rewards in your Payoneer account, you may want to use them in different ways.
-The Payoneer virtual account offers you the option to keep your rewards ready to use for online payments, withdrawing to a bank account, or ordering a Prepaid MasterCard®.
+The Payoneer virtual account offers you the option to keep your rewards ready to use for online payments, withdrawing to a bank account or to a UnionPay card, or ordering a Prepaid MasterCard®.

 You can find the option to withdraw money to your bank account in the top navigation bar in your account.